Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

     Ethernet connection

-Find out which DUT interface is connected with client node.
-``sudo ethtool --identify <interface_name>`` will typically blink a light on the NIC to help identify the physical port associated with the interface.
+To find out which DUT interface is connected with client node, ``sudo ethtool --identify <interface_name>`` will typically blink a light on the NIC to help identify the physical port associated with the interface.